 Cons: it is not very personal

 People still like to own things.
-The property gives us a sense of control and identity, in a way that "rental" access is not.
-Those who use rented clothes only on important occasions know that that evening area is not strictly, permanently linked to their identity.
-It is an "aspirational" identity, it is what one would like to be, or what one would like to present.
+The property gives us a sense of control and identity, in a way that "per rental" access is not.
+Those who use rented clothes only on important occasions know that that evening sphere is not strictly, permanently linked to their identity.
+It is an "aspirational" identity, it is what one would like to be, or how one would like to present oneself.
 The dress you buy, which you "make your own", responds to other, perhaps more intimate and personal logics.

 Cons: nothing is really yours